ADAS Sensor Calibration Increases Repair Costs

 Steering Angle Sensor Calibration

-Calibration of the steering angle sensor may be required after air bag deployment, structural repairs or wheel alignment The process normally involves placing the wheel in a straight-ahead position, and then using a factory scan tool, or aftermarket equivalent, to zero out the sensor signal.
+Calibration of the steering angle sensor may be required after air bag deployment, structural repairs or wheel alignment.
+The process normally involves placing the wheel in a straight-ahead position, and then using a factory scan tool, or aftermarket equivalent, to zero out the sensor signal.

 Figure 11.
 Using a scan tool to calibrate a steering angle sensor.
 (Image: VDO)

 There is no question that ADAS make driving easier and safer.
 However, the added complexity of these systems and their sensors comes with costs beyond their original purchase price.
 Just having a windshield replaced or a wheel alignment performed on a modern car with ADAS can be much more expensive.
 First, because any operation that alters sensor aiming calls for a time-consuming precision calibration procedure.
 And second, because the use of OEM parts, such as windshields and bumper covers, may be specified to ensure that the sensors acquire accurate data.
-These requirements can add to the cost of vehicle repairs, but must be observed to ensure optimum vehicle safety.
+These requirements can add to the cost of auto repairs, but must be observed to ensure optimum vehicle safety.